 The Dashboard Covid-19 will no longer be updated after 28.11.2023.
 From now on you will find the data publication and visualizations on Covid-19, influenza and other respiratory pathogens on the Infectious Diseases Dashboard (IDD).

-The timeframe desired can be selected using the slider below the chart.
+The desired period can be selected using the slider beneath the graphic.